brandonp2412/Massive/README.md

 ./gradlew assembleRelease
 ```

-The apk file can be found at `android/app/build/outputs/apk/release/app-*-release.apk`
+The apk file can be found at `android/app/build/outputs/apk/release/app-release.apk`
-The APKs are separated by architecture, for example we have:
-- `app-arm64-v8a-release.apk`
-- `app-armeabi-v7a-release.apk`
-- `app-x86_64-release.apk`
-- `app-x86-release.apk`

-Your phone is probably `app-arm64-v8a-release.apk`.

 # Running in Development